Why Position Papers Matter

 Solution Set: A number of inter-connected ideas proposed to combat a global issue; because international and inter-governmental problems are complex, no one idea, or solution, can effectively address the concern, instead, a solution set should be developed.

-The following tutorial will walk you through the steps of outlining, researching, and writing an effective and concise position paper.
+The following course will walk you through the steps of outlining, researching, and writing an effective and concise position paper.
 The tutorial is structures in a way that delegates of all levels will benefit.
 Steps will include term definitions, common mistakes and misconceptions, and action items to improve your skills.

 Common Misconceptions about Position Papers